 Cookie Decorating: Ombre Frosting

 If you're making your cookies ahead of time, use your cookie exchange party to let everyone help decorate.
 To begin, whip up a batch of creamy frosting, then divide into bowls to create three or more shades of one hue.
-Here, we used red.
-Use resealable plastic bags and spoon in the frosting, snip a small corner of each baggie, then get creative with an elegant ombre design that slowly transitions from the darkest shade of red to pale pink and white.
+Use sealable plastic bags and spoon in the frosting, snip a small corner of each baggie, and get creative.

 Cookie Decorating: Swirled Frosting